thecatontheceiling/TSforge/README.md

 ### Why is Windows Vista not supported by any activation methods?

-Windows Vista contains a driver which holds a permanent [handle](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/object-handles) to the physical store, even when SLSvc is not running.
-This prevents TSforge from writing new trusted store data while the system is booted without abusing access to another kernel driver.
-Although the physical store can be modified offline, this would require hosting TSforge in a [WinPE](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-intro) image, which lacks many of the tools and APIs required by both MAS and TSforge.
-As of yet, this has prevented us from implementing Vista support.
+Windows Vista contains a driver which holds a permanent [handle](https://learn.microsoft.com/en-us/windows-hardware/drivers/kernel/object-handles) to the physical store, even when SLSvc is stopped after initial startup.
+This prevents TSforge from writing new trusted store data while the system is booted.
+There are theoretical workarounds to this issue, but they require an extraordinary amount of bug-prone, specialized code specific to Vista.
+For these reasons, we do not plan to support Vista/Server 2008.

 ### How do I prevent de-activation due to WAT on Windows 7?